The Tennyson Society

 The Tennyson Society exists to promote the study and understanding of the life and work of Alfred, Lord Tennyson.
 It has a world-wide membership.

 Since 1967, the Tennyson Research Bulletin has been issued annually.
-It includes articles on aspects of the Poet’s life and work, news of work in progress throughout the world, reviews, and other miscellaneous articles.
+It includes articles on all aspects of the Poet’s life and work, news of research in progress throughout the world, reviews, and other miscellaneous articles.
 The Bulletin has proved to be of great value both to scholars and to those whose interest is less academic.

 Chairman: Marion Shaw

-Honorary Secretary: Kathleen Jefferson
+Honorary Secretary: Kathleen Jefferson BEM

 Treasurer: Peter Moore